Product-Market Fit: Finding the Best Customers for your Product

 Discovering your product-market fit is certainly no easy task, but it is crucial and something you should not take shortcuts on.
 To help you get started, here are five steps to follow when searching for your ideal product-market fit.

 What benefit does your product provide?
 You developed your product for a reason—likely you saw something missing in the SaaS universe and sought to fix that.
-Your key benefit should cater to the need you originally sought after.
+Your key benefit should cater to the initial customer needs that you identified.
+Many businesses attempt to find this unique benefit with various iterations of minimum viable products (MVPs).
 While going through this step, you may uncover additional benefits you may have overlooked.

 Build a value proposition that can serve as the reasoning behind your product.
 You need to find a way to guarantee customers will receive undeniable value from your product’s key benefit.